polterguy/polterguy.github.io/documentation/magic.lambda.ad-auth/index.md

 password, and Magic checks these towards the `DirectoryEntry` object for your LDAP Domain.
 The other method is _"automatic authentication"_ assuming you're already logged on to the domain with your client machine.

+**Notice** - This project is _not_ installed in your Magic server by default, but must be explicitly added by for instance referencing the [magic.lambda.ad-auth](https://www.nuget.org/packages/magic.lambda.ad-auth/) package manually for then to build the _"backend.csproj"_ file manually using e.g. the DotNet CLI.

 ## Common configuration

 Both of these methods implies that you configure Magic such that it knows your LDAP URL.